nitinbhojwani/pep8-checker/README.md

 Fabfile to
 * Check syntax and lint the python code based on PEP8 standard
-* Auto-correct according to PEP8 standard and remove .pyc files
+* Auto-correct according to PEP8 standard(to certain extent) and remove .pyc files

 ## Prerequisites
 * ```requirements-python2.txt```